Name: Euclides Viloria

 Viloria also has a plus changeup that is an incredible equalizer.
 He favors throwing the pitch to right-handed hitters, burying it on the outside corner to get them chasing when he is ahead in the count.
 He can also throw it for a strike and he tosses it with the same arm speed as his fastball, making it even tougher for hitters to pick up.

-Viloria is a cocky pitcher.
+Viloria is a cocky pitcher that can be seen by some as arrogance.
 He has confidence in himself and believes he is good.
 Early on, there were some who worried he might be a problem in the future but those thoughts were quelled by the maturity he showed during the season.